jadabrown822/SpaceShump/README.md

 __2.__ Save both this script and scene

-## Allowing Porjectiles to Destroy Enemies
+## Allowing Projectiles to Destroy Enemies
 __1.__ Open the _Enemy_ C# script and make changes

 ```cs